 There has to be plenty of car designers all over the world with a lot of talent that can re-design for Infiniti or Acura with the “Supercar” only mentality.
 But I get it, why try to sell a few supercars when you can sell regular cars and sell over 200,000 units.
 Why?
 Not Supply, because demand.
 In the true spirit of sports luxury cars, Infiniti doesn’t have to be remotely close to Nissan in terms of looks.
 Not even look like the cheaper cousin.
 They (Acura/Infiniti) have the potential to brand themselves as luxury supercar that sits on top of a hill next to a Ferrari, Audi R8, Porsche, Maserati, and Aston Martin.

-Let Nissan handle the general market with ideas for the whole family and budget consumers.
-I wish there was a panel of fashion designers, engineers, musicians, artists, chefs, and other creative types to sit down on the panel to vote for the next Infiniti or Acura model.
+They should let Nissan handle the general market with ideas for the budget consumers and those that are focused on an economic and simple car while giving Infiniti a new direction.
+I wish there was a panel of top designers and other creative types to sit down on the panel to vote or help work on the next Infiniti or Acura model.
 I’m not sure if it’s just a few individuals in a meeting room that just decide, “well that looks alright?”
-And Bamn!, you have another model with the same cookie-cutter look that nobody can tell the difference between a Chevy Malibu, Hyundai Elantra, or a Ford Taurus that has no inspiration but made cheapest fastest and focused on function over form.
+And Bamn!, you have another model with the same cookie-cutter design look that the average consumer can’t tell the difference between a Chevy Malibu, Hyundai Elantra, or a Ford Taurus (if you removed the logo) that has no inspiration but made cheapest/fastest and focused on function over form.

 Alright end of rant.